katur/dbms/README.md

 - transactions dictionary
 	* keyed on transaction name.
 - begin(T) or beginRO(T)
+- various printing functions
+	* print_directory
+	* print_transactions
+- abort_transaction(self,t)
+	* marks t as aborted and calls dm.process_abort(t) at all sites
+- num_active_transactions(self)
+- transactions_active(self): returns Boolean if any active transactions
+- update_waiting_transaction(self,t,site): for each in t.pending_accesses, remove the access if site matches site
+- locate read site: locate next read site
+- attempt_pending_instructions
+	* try all pending instructions, and clear instruction buffer (buffer might simply be filled by the same instruction again)
+- process_instruction(self, i):
+	* begin(T) or beginRO(T): create transaction with start_time=clock and RO bit set
+	* end(T)
+		+ if RO reached this point, can commit no matter what.
-create transaction with start_time=clock and RO bit set end(T) for each site in in T.sites_accessed, confirm that its site_activation_time precedes T.start_time.
-If so, commit T by sending a message to all sites telling them to commit T (described in DM) and printing to console that T committed.
-If not, abort T by sending a message to all sites telling them to abort T, and printing to console that T aborted due to our available copies algorithm / site x’s failure.
+		+ for RW, do avail copies: for each site in in T.sites_accessed, confirm that the site is currently up, and that its site_activation_time precedes the transaction's access time.
+If so, commit T by sending a message to all sites telling them to commit T. If not, abort T by sending a message to all sites telling them to abort T. Either way, print result to console.
-R(T,var)
+	* R(T,var)
-use directory to look up the next active read site for var.
-If no active sites, save the read instruction in T.instruction_buffer, and add T to pending_instructions (to try at subsequent clock cycles).
-If an active site is found, send read request message to the corresponding DM, specifying if the transaction is RO or RW.
+		+ use directory to look up the next active read site for var
+		+ if no active sites, save the read instruction in T.instruction_buffer (to try at subsequent clock cycles)
+		+ If an active site is found, send read request message to the corresponding DM, specifying if the transaction is RO or RW.
 If DM responds with the value read, print to console.
 If DM responds that the transaction was killed due to wait-die, take appropriate actions and print this info to console.
 Or, if instruction is waiting on a lock, possibly print this to console (and note that some subsequent DM response will include the value read).
-W(T,var,value)
+	* W(T,var,value)
-use directory to look up all active sites with var.
+		+ use directory to look up all active sites with var.
 Send write request messages to all corresponding DMs.
+If none available, save the write instruction in T.instruction_buffer.
+	* fail(site)
+		+ mark the site as failed
+		+ clear lock table
-If none available, save the write instruction in T.instruction_buffer and add T to pending_instructions. fail(site) send failure message to site’s corresponding DM recover(site) send recovery message to site’s corresponding DM dump(), dump(site), dump(var)
+		+ mark all replicated variable's versions as not available_for_read recover(site) send recovery message to site’s corresponding DM dump(), dump(site), dump(var)